re1n/LogiQ/README.md

 python3 interface.py
 ```

 Note: the program is designed to run on a Windows machine, preferably running Windows 11.
-While it is likely to work on any operating system, the interface may appear different on environments such as Mac or Linux.
+It has not been tested on other environments and may be unstable on Mac or Linux.